Learn more about truffle cultivation, truffle in cooking and truffle in the world.

 The seminar can be followed on site or online.
 We will broadcast the seminar live via the Zoom tool.

 Christina Wedén is a lecturer at Uppsala University and a Doctor of Biology, having written her PhD thesis on Black Truffles of Sweden (2004).
 Since 1997, Christina has worked with Gotlandic truffle, both regarding genetic variations and ecology in connection with cultivation.
 During recent years, she has been involved in research involving the chemical analysis of the content and aroma of truffle.
 Alongside her scientific research, Christina runs a company Tryffikultur AB in partnership with the agriculturalist Lina Pettersson.
 Tryffikultur AB aims to develop trufficulture in Sweden and northern Europe.

-Every year a person is choosen to be this year’s truffle chef.
-The price goes to a chef who, with great success and with good example, has favored the development of the truffel business on Gotland through one of the following:
+Every year, a person is appointed to this year’s honorary truffle, who with great success and good example has favoured the development of the truffle industry on Gotland.

 The seminar will be held at Donnerska huset in Visby.

-The prize of the seminar is 400 SEK.
+The prize of the seminar is 400 SEK when participating IRL.
+The price is 200 SEK when participating online.
 To book the seminar click here.